Halfway Houses in Miami-Dade County, FL

 Better Way Of Miami Inc

-Better Way Of Miami Inc is a halfway house in Miami-dade County, Florida, 33127 zip code.
+Better Way Of Miami Inc is a sober living house in Miami-dade County, Florida, 33127 zip code.

 Address: 800 NW 28th Street, Miami, FL 33127 in Miami-Dade County